klopotuk1136/personal-data-checker/README.md

   ```

 ## Running the Application
+Before the start add a .env file with an environment variable `OPENAI_API_KEY`.

-To start the application, use the following command:
+After that start the application, using the following command:
 `docker-compose up --build`

 The application is hosted on `8001` port.